 This is the type of appetizer to make if you are having an informal gathering with friends.

-Once all the ingredients are laid out, the frying goes quickly and you want to eat these soon after they’re done.
+Once all the ingredients are laid out, the frying goes quickly, and you want to eat these soon after they’re done.

 Serve on a bed of chopped lettuce and garnish with some green onion.
 This is delicious!

-Looking for more menu ideas?
+Looking for more Seafood recipe ideas?

 - Air Fryer Shrimp from Carole at My Kitchen Escapades (Delish!)